willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### "Your PC can’t run Windows Mixed Reality"

 Your PC doesn’t meet the minimum requirements needed to run Windows Mixed Reality.
-Either your computer’s hardware setup isn’t compatible with Windows Mixed Reality, or you need to update to the latest version of Windows.
+Make sure your computer’s hardware setup is compatible with Windows Mixed Reality (for example, check your [graphics drivers](https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality).
+You may also need to update to the latest version of Windows.

-Notes on graphics cards:
-* If Windows Mixed Reality setup says your graphics card doesn’t meet the requirements and you think it does, make sure your headset is plugged into the correct card.
-* Check with your graphics card manufacturer for the latest driver update.
-Windows Mixed Reality requires a graphics card driver that supports at least [WDDM 2.2.](https://en.wikipedia.org/wiki/Windows-Display-Driver-Model#WDDM-2.2).

 ### "You’re nearly there—this PC doesn’t meet the minimum requirements needed to run Windows Mixed Reality"